-Malwina Chabocka graduated from Central Saint Martins in London and Academy of Fine Arts in Warsaw, Poland.
-For a number of years, she worked across fine art, graphic design, illustration, animation and writing, gradually identifying her area and language of expression, before she made painting her primary focus.
-Ever since her London degree, she's been investigating the ideas around body, sex, and mental health, both in an artistic and academic context (BA thesis on fetishism, followed by MA thesis on masochism as a creative force for artists).
-Author of two children’s books, she developed site-specific art events, graphic design for short films, and scenography for theatre and operatic productions, including “The Burial at Thebes” opera at Shakespeare’s Globe in London and “The Little Prince” musical at the Musical Theatre ROMA in Warsaw.
-She has participated in solo and group shows in the UK, Portugal, Poland and the Netherlands.
-Since 2022, she's been living in The Hague, Netherlands, where she's a member of Stroom Den Haag, a professional artists' network.
+Malwina Chabocka graduated from Central Saint Martins in London with a Bachelor degree in Theatre: Design for Performance and from Academy of Fine Arts in Warsaw with a Master of Arts degree in Stage Design (degree with distinction).
+Ever since her London degree, she's been investigating the ideas around body, sex, and mental health, both in an artistic and academic context.
+For a number of years following graduation, she worked across various disciplines as an artist and designer, gradually identifying her area and language of expression.
+She worked as a graphic and motion designer, developed site-specific art events, picture books, graphic design for short films, and stage design for theatre and operatic productions, including “The Burial at Thebes” opera at Shakespeare’s Globe in London and “The Little Prince” musical at the Musical Theatre ROMA in Warsaw.
+In 2018, she returned to painting.

 Artist statement

-In my painting, I also draw from my past experience of working in physical theatre and performance, where the body expresses a story in itself.
+In my painting, I also draw from my experience of working in physical theatre and performance, where the body expresses a story in itself.
 Hidden desires, repressed feelings, haunting memories, shame, pain and longing; passions and needs which escape socially accepted norms and fight for their reason to exist -- I like to observe how all these secret inner tales make their way into flesh, and subsequently onto my canvas.
 I am drawn to the intersection of the rational mind with the most primary instincts, which we are so unsuccessfully trying to curb.
 Through my work, I am inviting the viewers to explore the nooks of their mind and embrace the complexity of our psychophysical existence.

 Exhibitions & projects